Note

 Microsoft Entra ID isn't supported as an external identity provider through structured authentication.
 Use the existing AKS-managed Microsoft Entra integration for Microsoft Entra ID authentication.

-Support OIDC standards
+- Support OIDC standards.

-Provide publicly accessible OIDC discovery endpoints
+- Provide publicly accessible OIDC discovery endpoints.

-Issue JWT tokens with appropriate claims
+- Issue JWT tokens with appropriate claims.

-Be accessible from AKS cluster nodes for token validation
+- Be accessible from AKS cluster nodes for token validation.

-JWT authenticators
+JWT authenticators for AKS structured authentication

-Issuer configuration: Specifies the OIDC issuer URL and the expected audience values for tokens.
+- Issuer configuration: Specifies the OIDC issuer URL and the expected audience values for tokens.

-Claim validation rules: Uses CEL (Common Expression Language) expressions to enforce custom validation logic on token claims.
+- Claim validation rules: Uses CEL (Common Expression Language) expressions to enforce custom validation logic on token claims.

-Claim mappings: Defines how JWT claims are mapped to Kubernetes user attributes such as username, groups, and extra fields.
+- Claim mappings: Defines how JWT claims are mapped to Kubernetes user attributes such as username, groups, and extra fields.

-User validation rules: Applies extra validation logic after claim mapping to further restrict or allow access.
+- User validation rules: Applies extra validation logic after claim mapping to further restrict or allow access.

 Structured authentication uses CEL expressions for flexible claim validation and mapping.
 CEL provides a secure sandbox environment for evaluating custom logic against JWT claims.